Skip to content

 Before implementing the prerender solution, verify you have:

-Required Access and Permissions
+Required access and permissions

-• Adobe Developer Console access with “Developer” role for your organization
+• Adobe Developer Console access with β€œDeveloper” role for your organization

 • App Builder workspace (Stage and Production workspaces recommended)

-• AEM Admin API access for your Edge Delivery Services project
+• AEM Admin API access for your Edge Delivery Services project (see AEM Admin API documentation)

 • Adobe Commerce instance with Catalog Service configured and operational

-Storefront Requirements
+Storefront requirements

 Your Edge Delivery Services Commerce Storefront must be:

-Technical Requirements
+Technical requirements

 • Node.js (current LTS version) installed locally